Reading Corner

 Links related to the weekly posts.

-In this week’s blog, we wrote about how to be present in your life and relationship.
-Here are some interesting perspectives on presence.
+In this week’s blog, we discussed how to find mutuality in your relationship.
+Here are some articles discussing mutuality from a variety of viewpoints.

 Tagged with: ,